 What on Earth?

-A low groan made him whip his head around.
-John’s eyes were fixed on something beyond the ship.
-O’Brain saw it too.
-He lifted his finger to point.
+A low groan made him whip his head about.
+John’s eyes were fixed on something beyond the blue craft.
+O’Brian saw it too, and lifted his finger to point.

 “My God…that wave—”

-Before he could turn to look, McSorely’s body flew, hurled against the far wall of the cabin.
-The cries of his companions joined his, as they too were flung to the back of the room along with him.
-The deck of the freighter shot up.
+Before he could turn to look, the deck tipped.
+McSorely felt his body drop before he was hurled against the far wall of the cabin.
+The cries of his companions joined his as the deck of the freighter shot up.
+Too fast.

 Another slam, harder, rammed him against the opposite side of the cabin.
 Pain socked his ribs and he gasped for breath.